 Bad design can creep into any process, whether small or the much larger Twitter.
 I was thrust upon this when I (rather innocently) changed my phone number – but forgot to turn off Twitter’s “login verification” process first.
 There is no way I could have known, but my specific use case of Twitter, coupled with a phone number change, locked me out.
 After much consternation, I understood Twitter’s two-step process is broken.

 Like any efficient (and possibly dangerous) technology, the ideas behind their use and control can be incredibly polarizing.
-Recently, I came face-to-face with that polarizing effect when I asked a seemingly simple question of Micheal Moore (the documentary filmmaker):
+Recently, I came face-to-face with that polarizing effect when I asked a seemingly simple question on Twitter.
+Here’s how that went.

 I’ve really been on the fence since I heard about a new service called APP.NET .
 The Twitter-like service was created by Dalton Caldwell as a paid-for service that will have a full API with (hopefully) a strong ecosystem.
 If you haven’t already, it’s worth your time to check out his blog article “Announcing an audacious proposal”.
 I won’t repeat what he says, but I wanted to add my own thoughts about why I decided to put up the money to back this interesting and important idea.

-I just stumbled on this blog post (not using StumbleUpon, mind you) where the author posits that the future of email is Twitter.
+Is the future of email, Twitter?
 Well, a longer version of Twitter not limited to 140 characters.
 He or She of Virtual Pants goes on to say that no one wants to remember a fill email address and that an @username is much easier to remember.
 Since that blog doesn’t seem to offer a place to comment, I’ll do that here, thank you very much.